|

 Is there any problem sending shipments of absinthe to Canada?

 In Canada, absinthe is completely legal, and on sale in some liquor stores.
 We presently have a number of satisfied customers in Canada and we have had no negative comments regarding customs procedures.
-Our standard delivery time is usually 10 business days.
-All of our Absinthe products are being sent in plain cardboard boxes.
-Description of the product and absinthe recipes are enclosed with every parcel.

 Where can I buy strong absinthe?